Skip to main content

 17. Essentials of Human Nutrition, Fifth Edition.
 2017.
 Oxford University Press: New York, NY.

-This page titled 11.1: Folate and Folic Acid is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Brian Lindshield via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 11.1: Folate and Folic Acid is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Brian Lindshield via source content that was edited to the style and standards of the LibreTexts platform.

 • Was this article helpful?